 Financial help in the form of grants may be available from a number of trusts and charities.
 Organisations such as Turn2us 0808 802 2000 can help you find those trusts which may be able to help.

-If you are not sure what kind of financial help you may be entitled to in Scotland, you can get further information and guidance from:
+If you are not sure what kind of financial help you may be entitled to in Scotland, you can get further information and guidance via the below publications.

 Publications